Less Than Lethal Force

 There are some minor risks involved.
 If someone has had surgery on their eyes, such as Lasik, OC Spray can cause residual damage.
 The formula is designed not to fuck with asthma or allergies, but the panic response the formula triggers can still cause someone to hyperventilate or otherwise wind up in the hospital.
 Especially if they’re already prone to things such as panic attacks.

 Why use pepper spray instead of bear spray or something?
 Because bear spray is a pesticide.
-It can cause some serious damage to people, as well as having some legal backlash (aside from the damage, it can also be construed as inhumane treatment or cruel and unusual punishment).
-Do not underestimate the pedantry of prosecutors- this is how they get by.
-They are as good as what they do as you are at your job.
+It’s a different formula from OC Spray, so it can either not work at all or it can cause some serious damage to people.
+It could also some legal backlash (aside from the damage, it can also be construed as inhumane treatment or cruel and unusual punishment).
+Do not underestimate the pedantry of prosecutors.

-Mike The Cop did a video on OC Spray, as has ActiveSelfProtection.
+Chuck Haggard is the leading authority on pepper spray.
+He has a lot of good input on intermediate force and I would highly recommend his training courses.
+ActiveSelfProtection has made a good video on pepper spray.
 And as I stated earlier, not all sources are going to agree with each other on OC Spray because different people have different reactions to it.
 ASP is also on the civilian side of things.
-He’s a great instructor, easily one of the best in America today, but he isn’t in the line of duty like we are.
-We usually get issued new tech before it hits civilian market and get to corroborate it with the experience of all our officers.
+He’s a great instructor, easily one of the best in America today, but he is nonsworn.
 ASP has however done videos of people using OC Spray and there’s a lot of good information.
 This video here is perhaps the best example of how to use it.
 If you notice the guy doesn’t hold it out like a magic talisman to ward off evil- he stays moving and blasting.
 (Remember how I said earlier that footwork and breathing make up the basis of any competent fighting skillset?)

 Now that the boring stuff is out of the way…

 What I recommend for sprays comes down to 3 main ones: The Sabre Red Mk6, the Fox Labs 5.3, and the Fox Labs Mean Green.
-People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed by all 3 and I can tell you they are all hot as shit and absolute misery to get hit with.
-I have heard good things about a few Sabre Red products such as the Mk3, the Crossfire, and the Mk4.
-But I haven’t used them in the field at all.
-Once I’ve at least exposed myself to them, I’ll get back to talking about them.
-Sabre Red has a good reputation though.
+People want to get into a dick measuring competition over which of these is the hottest, but I’ve been sprayed with all 3 and I can tell you they are all hot as shit and absolute misery to get hit by.

 The Sabre Red Mk6 is legal in all states, including being New York Compliant.
 It also has a really good formula but the stream itself is a little weak.
-The label says 15ft, I’d say that’s a bit generous in optimal conditions.
-It’s much better within 10ft or so.
+The label says 15ft, I’d say that’s in optimal conditions.
 One thing I do like though is that the nozzle is far recessed into the can, so none of it will run out onto your fingers after you spray it.
 I would recommend this spray for EDC only, not anyone on duty.

 The Fox 5.3 has been around as the law enforcement spray for a good while.
 Fox Labs is a great company who is on their game and I have no qualms about carrying any product of theirs.
-The 1.5oz smallest containers are compliant everywhere except New York, and easily fit into a pocket.
-(Picture below).
-The 5.3 name comes from its Scollville Unit hotness, 5.3 Million.
-The Ghost Pepper is 1 million for comparison.
-And this goes back to using a number as a selling point- “it’s 5 times hotter than the ghost pepper” sounds neat but that doesn’t tell you much about the spray itself, does it?
+The 1.5oz smallest containers are compliant everywhere except New York and Michigan, and easily carried around (Picture below).
+The 5.3 name comes from its Scollville Unit hotness, 5.3 Million SCU.
+And this sounds neat but that doesn’t tell you much about the spray itself, does it?
 This spray also contains a UV dye that police use to help identify people who have been sprayed.
-The 5.3 is a very proven formula, I carry the medium size 3oz canister on duty and I bought him a little 1.5oz brother for my EDC.
+The 5.3 is a very proven formula, but I have switched to the Mean Green for on duty and EDC.

 The Mean Green is the newest from Fox Labs, as the name implies it’s more environmentally friendly and it also contains a bright green dye instead of a UV one like the 5.3 does.
 The Mean Green theoretically can be used indoors since it’s more environmentally friendly and indoor ventilation can handle this stuff, but I have yet to confirm that myself.
+(Edit: It absolutely can be used indoors and ventilates better than 5.3 does.)
 My main complaint about the Fox sprays is that the nozzle isn’t very far recessed into the canister, so if you use it the spray will also get on your fingers.
-I learned this the fun way the first time I used my 5.3 on duty, then wiped my nose afterwards and wound up snorting a line of liquid hell.
+I learned this the fun way the first time I used my 5.3 on duty, then wiped my nose afterwards and wound up snorting a line of liquid hellfire.

 What to avoid is more difficult for newbies to understand since they haven’t regularly seen peoples’ reactions to them or practiced deploying them under duress.
 If it ain’t a spray, don’t get it.
 No gel, no foggers, and especially no foam.